 After submittal of the Notice of Intent to Remediate in 2006, the City of Philadelphia requested that Sunoco develop a Public Involvement Plan, as required by Act 2.
 The plan included holding a public information session to give an overview of the regulatory framework for the project and ongoing corrective action processes.
-Information from the initial meeting, which took place on September 19, 2007, is included below.
+Information from the initial meeting, which took place on September 19, 2007, is included here: Sign in sheet Presentation

 A Public Information Session was scheduled for November 7, 2019 at the Preparatory Charter School (1928 Point Breeze Avenue) from 6-8pm.
 The purpose of the meeting was to present results of environmental investigations and remediation activities relating to the cleanup program being conducted by Evergreen.
 Notices for this meeting were published in the Philadelphia Daily News and the South Philly Review on September 13 and 11, 2019, respectively, and correspondence was sent to the City of Philadelphia, PADEP, and EPA.
 An additional notice was published in the same newspapers on October 2, 2019 (Philadelphia Daily News, South Philly Review).